The average person checks their phone once every twelve minutes.

 While it is highly uncommon these days for people in urban jungles to experience even a second of no internet connectivity, residents of rural areas often have trouble connecting to the internet on their phones as most carrier corporations don’t see it commercially feasible to invest in upgrading the coverage of their networks in these areas.

-That’s where SMS marketing steps in, because while these regions may not have internet connectivity, they do have basic cellular connectivity, and that’s all SMS needs to work.
+That’s where text message marketing steps in, because while these regions may not have internet connectivity, they do have basic cellular connectivity, and that’s all SMS needs to work.

 Of course, those in rural areas are also less likely to own a smartphone, partly because they don’t see a need for it and partly because they know it’ll remain a very expensive brick in the absence of decent internet connectivity, therefore, advertising to these people via SMS makes sense.